 These outlets may sometimes be located within another business, local Government offices, or in the main street of regional town.

-We have an extensive souvenir and gift shop stocking a large selection of books including: local, River Murray and Australian histories and stories, children's books and field guides, local and Australian made products, jewellery, clothing, CD's, magnets, toys, postcards and cards.
+We have an extensive souvenir and gift shop stocking a good selection of books including: local, River Murray and Australian histories and stories, children's books and field guides, local and Australian made products, Storm Boy Books and DVD's, aboriginal souvenirs, magnets, toys, postcards and T-Towels.

 We can also provide tour guides for walking or bus tours, (by appointment only)Visit website